Zenith-Sosuke/Zenith-Sosuke/README.md

 - Building **Celestia** — a full-featured Discord bot with antinuke, automod, moderation, reaction commands, and more
 - Running **BotForge** — a custom bot ordering service where you can commission a bot built to your needs
 - Published **Sorayomi** — a public REST weather API hosted on Render
+- Published **discord.js-toolbox** — a utility library for Discord.js v14 bots with embeds, moderation helpers, pagination, formatters, and more
 - Stack: Node.js, Discord.js v14, JavaScript, MongoDB, REST APIs, React

 ---